bngarren/checkmate.nvim/README.md

 <details>
 <summary>Legacy commands (deprecated)</summary>

-CheckmateToggle
-: Toggle the todo item under the cursor (normal mode) or all todo items within the selection (visual mode)
+`CheckmateToggle` - Toggle the todo item under the cursor (normal mode) or all todo items within the selection (visual mode)

-CheckmateCreate
-: Convert the current line to a todo item
+`CheckmateCreate` - Convert the current line to a todo item

-CheckmateCheck
-: Mark todo item as checked (done/completed) in normal or visual mode
+`CheckmateCheck` - Mark todo item as checked (done/completed) in normal or visual mode

-CheckmateUncheck
-: Mark todo item as unchecked in normal or visual mode
+`CheckmateUncheck` - Mark todo item as unchecked in normal or visual mode

-CheckmateRemoveAllMetadata
-: Removes all metadata from todo item under the cursor (normal mode) or all todo items within the selection (visual mode)
+`CheckmateRemoveAllMetadata` - Removes all metadata from todo item under the cursor (normal mode) or all todo items within the selection (visual mode)

-CheckmateArchive
-: Reorganize checked/completed todo items to the bottom section
+`CheckmateArchive` - Reorganize checked/completed todo items to the bottom section

-CheckmateLint
-: Perform limited linting of Checkmate buffer to warn about syntax issues that could cause unexpected plugin behavior
+`CheckmateLint` - Perform limited linting of Checkmate buffer to warn about syntax issues that could cause unexpected plugin behavior

 </details>
 <br>